brianharrison/first-ajax/README.md

 3. Add a `done` callback and write the responseData to the Step 8 `<section>`.
 4. Run the request, and see the current server time get written to the page.
 5. Modify the request to send a `timezone` as a piece of data, for example: 'Europe/Sofia'.
 6. Try sending a few different strings, and watch the response change.
-Some other valid timezones are: Europe/Athens, Europe/Lisbon, America/Mexico_City, Pacific/Honolulu, Asia/Kolkata, Pacific/Auckland
+Some other valid timezones are: Europe/Athens, Europe/Lisbon, America/Mexico_City, Pacific/Honolulu, Asia/Kolkata, Pacific/Auckland (DONE AND WORKING)

 ## Step 9 - Receiving HTML in the Response
 Until now, every response we've received from the server was a 'text' type response.
 That is, just a string for us to console.log or write to our document.
 It's common for AJAX responses to contain more complex types, such as 'html'.
 Let's switch to a URL that will give us an 'html' type response.
 We call these small chunks of HTML markup "fragments", because they are often missing the `<html>`, `<head>`, and `<body>` tags.